dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

 Now that we have two applications running, let's make them communicate.
 By default, `tye` enables service discovery by injecting environment variables with a specific naming convention.
 For more information on, see [service discovery](/docs/reference/service_discovery.md).

-1. Open the solution in your editor of choice.
+1. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
+Open the solution in your editor of choice.

 2. Add a file `WeatherForecast.cs` to the `frontend` project.